clinton-hall/nzbToMedia/README.md

-nzbToCouchPotato
+nzbToMedia
 ================

-Provides an efficient way to handle postprocessing for [CouchPotatoServer](https://couchpota.to/ "CouchPotatoServer") when using one of the popular NZB download clients like [SABnzbd](http://sabnzbd.org/) and [NZBGet](http://nzbget.sourceforge.net/ "NZBGet") on low performance systems like a NAS.
+Provides an efficient way to handle postprocessing for [CouchPotatoServer](https://couchpota.to/ "CouchPotatoServer") and [SickBeard](http://sickbeard.com/ "SickBeard") when using one of the popular NZB download clients like [SABnzbd](http://sabnzbd.org/) and [NZBGet](http://nzbget.sourceforge.net/ "NZBGet") on low performance systems like a NAS.
-This script is based on sabToSickBeard (written by Nic Wolfe and supplied with SickBeard), with the support for NZBGet being added by [thorli](https://github.com/thorli "thorli").
+This script is based on sabToSickBeard (written by Nic Wolfe and supplied with SickBeard), with the support for NZBGet being added by [thorli](https://github.com/thorli "thorli") and further contributions by [thorli](https://github.com/schumi2004 "schumi2004") and [hugbug](https://sourceforge.net/apps/phpbb/nzbget/memberlist.php?mode=viewprofile&u=67 "hugbug")

 Introduction
 ------------